cameronjohnston/em_dec/README.md

 How to run:
 - install python.
 I used python 3.10.
 - pip install scipy and pandas.
-I used pandas 1.5.3 and scipy 1.10.0
+I used pandas 1.5.3 and scipy 1.10.0.
+- save input json file as denmark_1day.json and gen_hourly_consumption.py from this repo, in the same directory.
-- run python gen_hourly_consumption.py
+- run python gen_hourly_consumption.py.

 1. How did I solve the problem?